Every time we crossed the one lane bridge over the Green River Gorge

 with views of the Mountain on the way.

-As we neared the cemetery we saw an overhead trestle blending in with the trees – which we learned later carried water to the town.
+As we neared the cemetery we saw an overhead trestle blending in with the trees – which I believe carried water to the town.

 Tombstones were scattered about among blackberry bushes,